-If you’re buying a home in a community with a homeowners association (H-O-A for short), you’re not alone.
+If you’re buying a home in a community with a homeowners association (HOA), you’re not alone.
 Conceived sometime last century, HOAs are now more popular than ever: An estimated 69 million people nationwide live in “common interest” communities, with California ranked among the top states in number of associations (45,400).
 That figure is only expected to grow.

 Living in a community that’s governed by an HOA has pros and cons.
 You won’t have to clean the pool, but you will have to forget about painting your front door chartreuse.
 Here’s how HOAs work and what your HOA fees cover.

 What is an HOA?

 An HOA is a nonprofit organization tasked with keeping up appearances (in other words, maintaining curb appeal) and protecting property values.
 If you buy a home in a planned community—whether it’s in a condo/townhouse complex or a development of single-family homes—you’ll be required to join its homeowners association.

 How does an HOA work?

 As a member of the homeowners association, you must follow the HOA’s rules, which are designed to keep your community safe, clean, and visually cohesive and appealing.
 You must also pay regular membership dues, which the HOA uses to maintain the property’s common areas and provide certain other services.
 (For a list, see “What do HOA fees cover?” below.)

 A homeowners association has a leadership team—a board of directors—whose members are elected by residents and meet regularly.
 The HOA sets rules for the community, and the board oversees and enforces those rules.
 An HOA may forbid you (and other residents) from parking a boat or an RV in the driveway, building a fence that blocks a view, leaving holiday lights up for too long, or even housing a certain breed of dog.
 Rule breakers may be fined and eventually sued if the fines are not paid.